simonmoulds/lulcc/README.md

 ```
 # Data and functions

-A complete working example for the Plum Island Ecosystem dataset is presented here.
+The package includes two example datasets: one for Sibuyan Island in the Phillipines and one for the Plum Island Ecosystem Dataset in Massachusetts, United States.
+Here we present a complete working example for the Plum Island Ecosystem dataset.

-First, load observed data into an `ObservedMaps` object:
+## Input maps
+Land use change modelling requires a large amount of input data.
+The most important input is at least one map of observed land use.
+In lulccR, this data is represented by the `ObservedMaps` class:

 ```R
 obs <- ObservedMaps(x=pie,